 - Atopic dermatitis: This occurs in babies that are 18 months old, and it typically affects the neck, ears, torso, the top of feet, and outside the elbows.
 While atopic dermatitis is common in babies, it can still happen to older children, teenagers, and adults.
 It usually occurs inside the skin creases of the elbow, knee, upper eyelids, ankle, wrist joins, and hands.
 Atopic dermatitis will typically happen to people who inherently suffer from allergies.

 - Contact dermatitis: This type of eczema causes inflammation after the skin is exposed to a substance, or there may be an allergic reaction associated with it.
+It’s one of the uncommon symptoms of an allergy that people don’t know to watch for.
 Multiple substances may cause skin irritation, which includes cosmetics, soaps, shampoos, laundry detergents, fabric finishes, antibiotic ointments, perfumes, metal jewelry, and industrial solvents.
 There are also things you do daily, such as washing your hair, wearing a diaper, or hiking near poison ivy, that may cause this eczema type.

 - Dyshidrotic eczema: A deep-set of blisters will occur on fingers, palms, toes, and the soles of feet that will result in itching, redness, flaking, and cracked skin.
 Some causes of dyshidrotic eczema include pollen, stress, moist hands, nickel and cobalt in foods, and chromium salts.